 What Is LTE-M?

 LTE-M is a cellular technology that offers low power consumption and extended coverage, allowing data to be sent over long distances reliably and efficiently.
-With this technology, Fi is able to ensure that your dog can be located in most areas.
+With this technology, Fi is able to ensure that your pet can be located in most areas.

 How Does Fi Use GPS and LTE-M?